 The physician will look for intrinsic and extrinsic factors affecting the knee (especially sudden changes in training habits).
 Potential problems with lower extremity alignment are identified.
-The doctor will also check to see if the quadriceps tendon is partially torn or ruptured.
-Weakness of the extensor mechanism is a sign of such an injury.
+The doctor will also check the hamstrings for telltale weakness and tightness.

 X-rays may be ordered on the initial visit to your doctor.
-An X-ray can show fractures or the presence of calcium deposits in the quadriceps muscle but X-rays do not show soft tissue injuries.
+An X-ray can show fractures of the tibia or patella but X-rays do not show soft tissue injuries.
 In these cases, other tests, such as ultrasonography or magnetic resonance imaging (MRI), may be suggested.
 Ultrasound uses sound waves to detect tendon tears.
 MRIs use magnetic waves rather than X-rays to show the soft tissues of the body.
 This machine creates pictures that look like slices of the knee.
 Usually, this test is done to look for injuries, such as tears in the quadriceps.
 This test does not require any needles or special dye and is painless.